 Sustainable Tourism: At Salkantay Trek Machu, we are happy to promote and practice sustainable tourism and support local communities.

-Crew: A Salkantay Trek Machu representative in Cusco and a professional tour guide, trekking chefs, and Chasquis porters.
+Staff: A Salkantay Trek Machu representative in Cusco and a professional tour guide, trekking cook, and Chasquis porters.

 Transportation: Private transportation and train.